 - Using your body weight for resistance, by doing push-ups, lunges, pull-ups, crunches, leg squats, or push-ups against a wall for low impact.

-There are many benefits to your stamina, such as:
+There are many benefits of strength training to your stamina, such as:

 - Increased lean muscle mass (or prevention of its loss)